 Identify Infected Individuals

-While one of the most controversial use cases of AI in the healthcare domain, facial recognition can come in handy for checking temperature and symptoms.
+While one of the most controversial Applications of AI in the healthcare domain, facial recognition can come in handy for checking temperature and symptoms.
 AI can help identify people who have the potential to become super-spreaders, thus potentially eliminating hundreds to thousands of cases.

-The use cases of Artificial Intelligence and the role it plays in combating coronavirus are still in the discovery stage.
+The Applications of Artificial Intelligence and the role it plays in combating coronavirus are still in the discovery stage.
 However, we can expect increased AI technology and data science to assist with tracking the Coronavirus as it continues to spread.